cds-snc/notification-manifests/README.md

 You can now reference the variable in you other manifest files using `$(FOO)`.

-You also need to add the new vairable in `env.example` so that we can run CI without using any actual live variables.
+You also need to add the new variable in `env.example` so that we can run CI without using any actual live variables.

 The last thing you need to do is re-encrypt the `.env` file to make sure the variable gets saved.
 You can use the `make encrypt-staging` command to do this.